Radarr/Radarr/README.md

 ### Development

-* Open `Radarr.sln` in Visual Studio 2017 or run the build.sh script, if Mono is installed.
+* Open `Radarr.sln` in Visual Studio 2019 or run the build.sh script, if Mono is installed.
 Alternatively you can use Jetbrains Rider, since it works on all Platforms.
 * Make sure `NzbDrone.Console` is set as the startup project
-* Run `build.sh` before running
+* Run `build.sh` before running, or build in VS

 ## Supporters